MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Cons

-Query object result sets are not cached in the Business Central server data cache
+Query object result sets are not cached in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server data cache

 No writes